Skip to content

 • Gilroy J, Dew A, Lincoln M & Hines M 2017.
 Need for an Australian Indigenous disability workforce strategy: review of the literature.
 Disability and Rehabilitation 39:1664-73.

 • Gilroy J & Emerson E 2016.
-Australian Indigenous children with low cognitive ability: Family and cultural participation.
-Research in developmental disabilities 56:117-27.
+Australian indigenous children with low cognitive ability: Family and cultural participation.
+Research in Developmental Disabilities 56:117-27.

 • Hyde Z, Flicker L, Smith K, Atkinson D, Fenner S, Skeaf L et al. 2016.
 Prevalence and incidence of frailty in Aboriginal Australians, and associations with mortality and disability.
 Maturitas 87:89-94.